danielplohmann/danielplohmann.github.io/_posts/2017-02-05-kf-hardening-win7.md

 date:               2017-02-05 01:00:00 +0100
 last_modified_at:   2017-02-05 01:00:00 +0100
 categories:         blog
-tags:               bytetlas, knowledge fragment, virtualization, hardening
+tags:               [bytetlas, "knowledge fragment", virtualization, hardening]
 ---

 After some abstinence, I thought it might be a good idea to write something again.
 The perfect occasion came yesterday when I decided to build myself a new VM base image to be used for future malware analysis.